About the maker

 After branching out in 1855, Postiglione became one of the finest Neapolitan makers during the second half of the 19th century, considered a master in his craft.

 The Gagliano family’s reign was almost over by 1850, when their monopoly as the dominant makers in Naples was coming to an end.
 It was Postiglione who took the lead, setting a new standard of making for future luthiers.

 Postiglione’s instruments remain highly regarded to this day for their beauty, workmanship and tone.

 Neapolitan character with Gagliano influences

-Today, the Vincenzo Postiglione violin maintains its esteemed status for its quality varnish and brilliant craftsmanship.
+Today, Vincenzo Postiglione’s instruments maintain their esteemed status for their high quality varnish and craftsmanship.